Stanko/linea/README.md

 ## Setup

 Project was made using node 12.
-We suggest using [nvm](https://github.com/nvm-sh/nvm).
+I'm usually using [nvm](https://github.com/nvm-sh/nvm).
 If you have nvm installed, just run `nvm use` in the root dir, to switch to version 12 (you need to install it first).

 Then install dependencies